-Some people clearly believe that smartphones are an enemy of mindfulness.
-Rather than treating smartphones and mindfulness as a false dichotomy, we can use our smartphones as a tool to aid our mindfulness practices.
+It’s clear that used compulsively or constantly, smartphones can be enemy of mindfulness, however, that’s not our only option.
+Rather than treating the usage of smartphones and mindfulness as oxymorons, we should consider ways to use our smartphones as a tool to aid our mindfulness practices.

-Smartphones can help teach us mindfulness as well as enhance our practice, as long as we are thoughtful about how we use our smartphones.
+That’s right, we can actually use our smartphones to learn about mindfulness and even enhance our practice, as long as we are thoughtful about how we use our smartphones.

-Here are the top 20 mindfulness apps for meditation, eating, awareness and other aspects of mindfulness.
+Here are the top 14 mindfulness apps for mindfulness and meditation.

 This article contains:

 Daily Mindfulness Apps

 These apps will help you establish a daily mindfulness practice if you have no idea where to begin.
 Establishing a daily practice is a good way to build a mindfulness habit, and before long practicing mindfulness will come naturally.